Invitations for all life's special occasions . Since 1991

 Preparing for the Kentucky Derby Party

 Planning early for any party is always a good idea.
 Make sure your friends don’t make other plans for the Kentucky Derby by sending invitations 2 to 4 weeks in advance of your event.
-If you are ordering custom printed invitations from Announcingit, allow enough time for the process.
-See the wide range of Kentucky Derby invitations, including lots of exclusive race day invitations.
+See our wide range of exclusive Kentucky Derby invitations.

 Kentucky Derby fans run the fashion gamut.
 You’ll see the high dollar box seats filled with the society elite in their designer best and spring hats.
 At the opposite end of the spectrum are the Average Joes in T-shirts and jeans who pay general admission to stand in the infield, where they can’t even see the race but want to join in the wild party!

-The dress or the hat - what do you buy first?
+The dress or the Derby hat - what do you buy first?

 On my trip to the Derby, the hat came first.
 My friends knew my husband was taking me to the Derby for my birthday, so they bought me a hat and a hat box to help with the hat's travel.
 My hat even had its own suitcase.
 My husband and I then chronicled the hat's trip to Louisville and what a trip it had.
 My hat even made it onto the race track!
 A sports photographer who was hanging out in front of us between races posed for this picture wearing my hat.
 My hat and I even made it into the Louisville Courier-Journal's 24-page Derby spread the next day!
 It was quite a trip!